 The GNAS1 gene is located on the long arm (q) of chromosome 20 (20q13.2) Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 20q13.2” refers to band 13.2 on the long arm of chromosome 20.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 The GNAS1 gene creates (encodes) a protein known as a G-protein.
 In FD, a gain-of-function mutation in the GNAS1 gene results in the overproduction of this G-protein.
 In turn, this results in the overproduction of a molecule known as cyclic adenosine monophosphate (cAMP), which is involved in the change (differentiation) of osteoblasts in bone.
-Osteoblasts are immature bone-forming cells that form new bone.
+Osteoblasts are bone-forming cells that form new bone.
 The human skeleton is living tissue that is constantly changing (remodeling).
 It is believed that FD involves increased bone turnover.
 Bone turnover is a normal process in which bone gradually breaks down (bone resorption) and then reforms.
 Bone turnover involves osteoblasts and cells that control bone resorption (osteoclasts).
 The interaction between osteoclasts and osteoblasts determines how bone reforms.
 The interaction is a complex process that involves many factors.
 Improper differentiation of osteoblasts due to mutation of the GNAS1 gene is believed to contribute to the development of FD.
+The activity of the osteoclasts in removing bone probably allows skeletal progenitor cells including immature osteoblasts and fibrous tissue to have more space to grow and multiply.

 When other cells such as endocrine or skin cells are involved in addition to osteoblasts, McCune-Albright syndrome develops.